by Jean Racine, in a new version by Ted Hughes

 Early Tuesday Dec 2 & Wednesday Dec 3 @ 6.30

-Famed for its presentation of such world classics as Don Carlos and The Blood of Agamemnon, Independent Theatre presents Jean Racine's 1677 masterpiece in a thrilling, modern translation by poet laureate, Ted Hughes.
-It has been played, in London, by Diana Rigg and Helen Mirren.
+Famed for its presentation of such classics of world theatre as Don Carlos and The Blood of Agamemnon, Independent Theatre is delighted to present Racine's 1677 masterpiece in a "sinewy, visceral", modern translation by former poet laureate, Ted Hughes.

 Directed by